Safe for Dogs

 Safe to Feed

-tiny amounts of moringa leaf powder only
+small amounts of food-grade moringa leaf powder only

 What to Avoid